On the Create Assignment page, the Grading section is organized into three groups:

 - Random Set: Grade a random set of the selected number of students.
 If you assign multiple graders to grade a random set, students are distributed evenly before any student is included in multiple random sets.

-- Groups: Grade all students who are part of the selected course groups.
+- Groups: Grade all students who are members of the selected course groups.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.